dataliterate/data-populator/README.md

 ![Populate with Preset](populate-with-preset-dialog.png)

 **Data options**
 _Randomize data order_: instead of going through the JSON array top down row by row, it will pick a random data set.
 _Trim overflowing text_: a Text Layer that has been set with a fixed width will trim overflowing text.
 _Insert ellipsis after trimmed text_: will insert a "…" after the trimmed text.
 _Default substitute_ (see below)

 **Handling missing data**

 _Text Substitutes_
 `{placeholder}` inserts an empty string if no data are available for placeholder
-`{placeholder?}` uses the default substitute (can be set in plugin dialog)
+`{placeholder?}` uses the _Default substitute_
-`{placeholder?substitute}` uses the custom substitute you append
+`{placeholder?substitute}` uses the custom substitute you append after the "?"

 _Image & SVG Substitutes_
 If there's no image or SVG available, it will turn off the fill of the placeholder shape and turn it on again once there's data available when re-populating.
 So for images, it's recommended to put a substitute image or pictogram behind the actual image.
 So this will be visible if there's no actual image data (see "demo.sketch" for examples).